Nothing to see here: Failed supernovae are faint or rare: Analysis Pipeline

 Similarly to creating a deep template image, it is possible to increase the likelihood of detecting faint sources by producing stacks of science images.
 The pipeline attempts three separate types of stacking: monthly, weekly, and nightly.
 While it is possible to force the code to use a specific stacking length, in the absence of this, each length will be attempted in turn.

 The stacking algorithm attempts to use the longest stacking time possible in order to create the deepest possible stacks, while avoiding situations where so many images are included in a stack as to be wasteful.
 The first stack will include all images taken within 30 days of the first image.

 The next stack will begin with the first image after this first 30 day stacking window, and use all images within 30 days of that point.
 The process is repeated until all images are combined into stacks.

+An overstacking parameter can be specified, which corresponds to the maximum number of images permissible in a single stack.
+This is set arbitrarily at 15 images.
+The purpose of this parameter is to strike a balance between combining images into stacks in order to boost signal-to-noise ratio and preserving a good sampling cadence.
+The addition of further images to a stack can increase the stack's signal-to-noise ratio, but the effect that this has decreases with the number of images already present.
+Additionally, combining many images with drastically different seeing may have negative effects on the stack.
+For dimmer sources with marginal detections, it may also be more useful to have a larger number of stacks where the source can be detected, as opposed to a single one.
+For these reasons, we attempt to ensure overstacking does not occur.

-An overstacking parameter can be specified, which corresponds to the maximum number of images in a single stack before being deemed overstacked.
-This is set at 15 images.
-If any stack contains more images than this value, the code instead applies weekly stacking.
-If overstacking persists, the code uses nightly stacking.
+If any stack contains more images than this value during the process of monthly stacking, the code will instead apply weekly stacking.
+If overstacking persists, the code finally uses nightly stacking.

 Within each set of images comprising a single stack, the image with the best seeing is selected as the base.
 Each of the other images is aligned to this image, and the median of the images is taken to produce the stack.
 The master template is aligned to each stack in turn, creating an individual template image specific to each stack.
 This is done to minimise the amount of transformations applied to the stacks, which require greater accuracy in their photometry.
 The geometric transformations between the master template and each stack are saved in order to be able to easily compare coordinates between differently aligned stacks.